doc-sheet/netbox/docs/integrations/rest-api.md

 ## Serialization

 The REST API employs two types of serializers to represent model data: base serializers and nested serializers.
 The base serializer is used to present the complete view of a model.
 This includes all database table fields which comprise the model, and may include additional metadata.
-A base serializer includes relationships to parent objects, but **does not** include child objects.
+A nested serializer includes relationships to parent objects, but **does not** include child objects.
 For example, the `VLANSerializer` includes a nested representation its parent VLANGroup (if any), but does not include any assigned Prefixes.

 ```json
 {